Sharing Positivity in Care and Health

 Comparing Care to a Dogs Life

-Where there is a good care there would be cries of disdain towards the previous statement.
+Where there is good care, there would be cries of disdain towards the previous statement.
 Chants of “we have good care” however it still is not newsworthy enough when there is dirt to be had to make a great story.
-But if you keep doing what you have always done you will get what you always get.
+But if you keep doing what you have always done, you will get what you always get.
 Right?
 Maybe it is time to change up how you present stories to families, friends and communities.

 We are all getting older, ageing does not mean we should decline at this rate.
 Ageing means there is a growing market, more needs, more older people, more heath care, more business.
 So then tell the stories, share good practise, use the power of social media to influence your local and global markets.

 Battered by GDPR and Safe Guarding Police